Which Diet Helps Heal A Leaky Gut?

 - Focuses on real food and contains predominantly plant-based foods (if tolerated)

-- Is high in fiber.
+- It is high in fiber.

 - Limits or eliminates processed foods such as chips, cookies, pretzels, etc.